 Program Overview:

-The BSN to AGNP program at DeSales University offers a hybrid option, with core classes online and advanced and specialty classes with on-campus components.
-Clinical hours include 75 lab hours, and students can take advantage of the high-tech simulation lab on campus to practice clinical skills and other procedures.
-A Post-Graduate Certificate AGNP option is also available consisting of 18 to 35 credits, depending on gap analysis, and 500 clinical hours.
+DeSales’s BSN to AGNP program runs hybrid — core classes online, advanced and specialty coursework with on-campus components.
+The program includes 75 lab hours plus clinicals and gives students access to a high-tech simulation lab for skills practice.
+MSN-prepared nurses can cross-train through the Post-Graduate Certificate AGNP at 18 to 35 credits based on gap analysis, with 500 clinical hours.

 Drexel University